terra-quantum-public/tq42sdk/docs/source/Python_Developer_Guide/Submitting_and_Monitoring_a_Run.md

 ## Submitting an Experiment Run

-When you are ready to begin your experiment run, type use the `ExperimentRun` class and provide the following flags:
+When you are ready to begin your experiment run, use the `ExperimentRun` class and provide the following flags:

 ```python
 from tq42.client import TQ42Client